Prof. Elaine AuBuchon

 Mrs. AuBuchon had performed with the New World Symphony under Michael Tilson Thomas as well as various other professional orchestras and chamber groups in the Chicago area.
 She continues to perform solo and chamber recitals.

-In addition to her teaching and performing duties at Truman, she teaches elementary music and middle school band at Faith Lutheran School.
+In addition to her teaching and performing duties at Truman, she teaches elementary music at Ray Miller Elementary School.

-Her oboe and bassoon students have gone on to successfull graduate programs in music or education at Truman State University, UMKC, Florida State and Indiana University.
+Her oboe and bassoon students have placed at MMTA and have been chosen to perform in All-Collegiate ensembles at MMEA.
+Upon graduation, they have gone on to successfull graduate programs in music or education at schools such as Truman State University, UMKC, Florida State and Indiana University.